labxscut/elsa/README.rst

     1. for use

-    Please install the prerequisites: C++ (build-essential), Python(dev), conda, numpy, scipy and matplotlib as specified in setup.py.
+    First, install the prerequisites: C++ (build-essential), Python(dev), conda, numpy, scipy and matplotlib as specified in setup.py, create and activate a virtual env named elsa.

-    Works for Linux, Mac OS, Windows Subsystem Linux, via a Conda-like Virtual Env
+    Same for Linux, Mac OS, Windows Subsystem Linux, with a Conda-like Virtual Env

-    First, download and unzip the latest master branch to the elsa folder.
+    Then, download and unzip the latest master branch to the elsa folder.

     ::

-        conda> python setup.py install                            # or pip install .
+        elsa>  pip install .                            # or python setup.py install
-        conda> cd test && . test.sh                               # a test script is available
+        elsa>  cd test && . test.sh                     # a test script is available

     2. for development

     eLSA is open source and your contributions are greatly welcome.

-    Use git to fork a copy:
+    First, use git to fork a copy of elsa on github.com:

     ::

-        > git clone ssh://git@github.com/your/elsa elsa
+        elsa> git clone ssh://git@github.com/your/elsa elsa

-    Make your edits and create a pull request to merge back.
+    Then, make your edits and create a pull request to merge back.

 EXECUTABLES
 --------------------